 Factors To Consider When Buying a Semi-Truck Seat

-Perhaps the most important factor in choosing a semi-truck seat for long-distance trucking is cushioning.
+PPerhaps the most important factor in choosing the best semi-truck seat for long-distance trucking is cushioning.
 A resilient cushion won’t compress and sag over time, providing the driver with comfort from the internal structure of the seat.
 Quality semi-truck seats include a cushion extender to support longer legs.

 Remember that firmer cushions provide more support, and the cushioning will last longer compared to softer, more compressible cushions.

 Beneath the seat lies the suspension.
 Your seat needs good air suspension that permits several inches of vertical adjustment, and that provides shock absorption.
 It also needs suspension that supports the seat through maximum fore-and-aft positioning.
 This “over center” suspension reduces fatigue.

 Excess vibration affects your back and legs.
 Choose a seat built with technology that’s designed to minimize vibration.
 Drivers unbothered by excess vibration over rough roads suffer less fatigue and the associated stops to recover.

 Semi-truck seats should offer lumbar support that fits your spine.
 Adjustable lumbar support that fits your back improves posture and enhances comfort.
 Be sure to test out the lumbar support features of seats you are considering.